hertsgg/HousesBot/README.md

 After cloning the repository into your own directory, you'll need to make sure you have installed node.js and have set up a discord bot online.
-You can find instructions on how to do this here: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/ Once you have set up your auth.json file with your bots' token, navigate to the cloned directory and complete the following actions.
+You can find instructions on how to do this online.Once you have set up your config.json file with your bots' token and the correct role ids, navigate to the cloned directory and complete the following actions.

 `npm install` then